 Let’s start off with how you get to the city from the airport if that’s how you’re arriving here.

-Tullamarine (more commonly referred to as Melbourne Airport, code: MEL) is the largest airport and it’s where most international flights arrive.
+Melbourne Airport (code: MEL, often referred to as Tullamarine) is the largest airport in Melbourne (and second-busiest in Australia) and it’s where international flights arrive.
 This is the closest airport to the city, although it’s still a 30-minute drive into the central business district (CBD).

 The second airport is Avalon (code: AVV), which is further from the city, near Geelong.
-This is the airport where most budget airlines fly into, including a small number of international flights from Asia.
+Right now, only domestic flights are operating here.

 How to get to the city from Tullamarine Airport